 Pay close attention to how you feel in the sting’s aftermath.
 It’s possible to have a life-threatening allergic reaction to stingray venom, which requires emergency medical care.
 Expect the area to swell.

 Hot water kills stingray venom and may relieve the pain associated with the sting.
-Once you’ve determined you’re not having an allergic reaction, you might want to try soaking the sting in hot water (although some sources state there is no evidence that soaking is effective).
+Once you’ve determined you’re not having an allergic reaction, you might want to try soaking the sting in hot water.

 The ideal temperature for a soak is 110°F to 115°F (43°C to 46°C).
 Reheat your water every 10 minutes to keep it continually hot, and soak the wound for 30 to 90 minutes, or as long as it takes for the pain to subside.
 The hot water may also draw out venom, which resembles jelly.